dwrolvink/Linux/CentOS/Website/dwrolvink-com.md

 ```
 Tip: you can install php on your linux machine and, whilst in the website root, do: `php -S 0.0.0.0:80` to quickly test the setup.
 (Port 80 won't work if you already have nginx or a similar webserver running).

-Spin up your webserver of choice and go to localhost/?view=test.
-Make sure you're currently running Markserv and it's reachable at the URL that's listed in fetch.js.
+Spin up your webserver of choice and go to `http://<ip of your webserver>/?view=test`.
+> Make sure you're currently running Markserv and it's reachable at the URL that's listed in fetch.js.